runicscribe/worldbuilding-docs/dae-machina/world/cosmology/calender.md

 The unique cosmology of this world leads to an equally unique calender.

 Each day is 24 hours long.
+At the equator, dawn is at 06:00 and dusk is at 18:00.
+This remains the case the further north or south you travel, but the sun does not reach as high in the sky.
-Each week (i.e. "hekad") is 6 days long.
+The poles are in a constant state of dusk, with the sun and other greater spheres constantly drifting near the horizon Each week (i.e. "hekad") is 6 days long.
 This is the same as the orbital period of the Sun and the Darksun.